byteface/chode/README.md

 #p: abstract class java

 #p: reverse array in java

-#p:reverse array in Java

 # NOTICE THIS ONE HAS A PARAMETER - see about them below
 #p:compare arrays python :v
 ```

-The code block from teh top post is injected into your code.
+The code block from the top post is injected into your code.

 ## PARAMETERS